Skip to main content

 Best Practices

-Start with a Small, High Quality Dataset
+Start with a Small, High-Quality Dataset

 Use Multiple Evaluators

-• Hallucination quantifies fabricated content
+• Hallucination quantifies made-up content.

-• Contextual Relevance identifies retrieval issues
+• Contextual Relevance flags retrieval problems.

 Set Realistic Thresholds